 There are thousands of pages of materials about Northfield’s history in the Northfield History Collaborative.
 Here are some tips on how to use our program.

 OUR HOMEPAGE – ‘THE PORTAL’

-If you go to our homepage, www.northfieldhistorycollaborative.org, there is a search box in the upper right-hand corner of the page.
-It’s important to note that that box only searches the WordPress portion of our site — the pages with the sky blue on the edges, or that have “northfieldhistorycollaborative” in the web address.
-These are the introduction pages to each of our partners, some online collection guides, primary source sets, as well as our blogs – it does not include the actual content of the Collaborative.
+If you go to our homepage, http://northfieldhistorycollaborative.org, there is a search box in the upper right-hand corner of the page.
+It’s important to note that that box only searches the WordPress portion of our site — the pages with the large NHC logo banner across the top; ones that have “northfieldhistorycollaborative” in the web address.
+This site includes the introduction pages to each of our partners, some online collection guides, primary source sets, as well as a history blog – it does not include the actual digital content of the Collaborative.

-From within ContentDM, you have the option to do a simple keyword search of the collection from a box on the top right.
+From within CONTENTdm, you have the option to do a simple keyword search of the collection from a box on the top right.
 We generally recommend using the Advanced Search option, however.

 For example, take a look at this memorial sermon for Bishop Whipple.

-- At the right, you’ll see a box of thumbnail images if your item has multiple pages.
+- At the right, you’ll see a scrolling column of thumbnail images if your item has multiple pages.

-- The other important information you’ll find about an item is below the image viewer.
-Down here you’ll find listed information about the object as a whole, and the Item Description, which lists details of the particular page you’re looking at, if your item has multiple pages.
-If the information you’re looking at includes blue text, you can click on any word to search for other items that include that term in the same field.
+- Below the image viewer and the transcription field, you’ll find the Object Description, which lists details of the object as a whole, and the Item Description, which lists details of the particular page you’re looking at, if your item has multiple pages.
+If the descriptions include blue underlined text, you can click on any word to search for related items that include that term in the same field.

 We hope that better understanding our programs helps you to find them more useful!